Uberspace/lab/source/guide_classicpress.rst

 .. include:: includes/my-print-defaults.rst

 You will also need a database, where ClassicPress can store data.
-You may use you default database (i.e. named isabell) or add a new one to your account like this (the database requires your username as a prefix):
+You may use your default database (i.e. named isabell) or add a new one to your account like this (the database requires your username as a prefix):

 .. code-block:: console